deepinthewoods/mc-gold-golem/IMPLEMENTATION_PLAN.md

 - Interactions implemented:
   - Click ghost slot with a block in hand -> C2S `set_gradient_slot` payload; server stores and S2C-syncs back.
   - Width slider -> C2S `set_path_width` payload; server clamps [1,9] and S2C-syncs back.
+  - Cursor stack is preferred over main-hand for ghost slot selection.

 6) Networking & Sync
 - C2S payloads: `set_gradient_slot`, `set_path_width`.
-- S2C payload: `sync_gradient` (entityId, width, 9 strings).
-Sent on open and after changes.
-Nulls sanitized to empty strings.
+- S2C payloads: `sync_gradient` (entityId, width, 9 strings) and `lines` (entityId, list of segment endpoints). `sync_gradient` is sent on open and after changes; `lines` is sent on build start, each new segment, and on stop (empty list clears).
 - Client: updates the open screen when IDs match.
+ - Client state scaffolding exists to cache lines for a future client-side renderer.

 7) Path Building Logic
-- Tick server-side when has owner:
-  - Determine movement vector; compute perpendicular (nx, nz).
+- Build mode (owner-fed):
+  - Tracks 3m line segments of the owner’s movement while the owner is grounded and within 8 blocks.
+Queues segments.
+  - While a segment is active, the golem navigates along it and places path strips perpendicular to the segment.
   - Path width N = [1..9], half = (N-1)/2.
-For offsets i ∈ [-half..half], map to gradient index:
+For offsets j ∈ [-half..half], map to gradient index 0..8.
-    - Leftmost slot = center; rightmost = outer edges (abs(i) scaled to [0..8]).
-  - For each position: target = floor(center + i*(nx,nz)) at Y under golem.
-  - Replace solid blocks (skip unbreakable/void).
-Place chosen block if present in inventory; decrement stack.
+  - Ground-aware placement: find nearest full-cube ground block; replace it, plus one above/below, only if full cubes; skip air/plants.
+Consume inventory.
+  - Throttle placement at one step per tick (tunable).
-  - If no placements occurred due to lack of blocks: stop navigation and show name “!”.
-Hide name when able to place again.
+  - If no placements occurred due to lack of blocks: (todo) stop navigation and show name “!”.
 - Respect dimensions: none (works everywhere).

 8) Rendering & Assets (GeckoLib)